LingziJIN-code/SRPA_RNN/syn/README.md

-# SRPA: Sequential Quadratic Programming for Training RNNs
+# SRPA: Sequential Quadratic Programming for Training RNNs on the synthetic dataset

 ## Overview